benjaminniess/issuu-pdf-sync/readme.txt

 *	Added Russian translations by Konstantin Ryabenko

 = 2.0.8 =
-*	Fix bug in Firefox when default layout is choosen
+*	Fix bug in Firefox when default layout is chosen

 = 2.0.7 =
 *	?